 - Cities include: Rome, Florence, and Barcelona

-- All trip-related travel (excluding airfare from the U.S.)
+- All trip-related travel within Europe, excludes airfare to and from the U.S.

 - CISabroad support services before, during and after the program